Basic HTML Tags You Need To Know For SEO

 When you are managing a website and are responsible for optimizing that website’s performance for conversions and for search rankings, there are a few basic HTML tags you need to know.
 The better you understand some of these HTML basics, the better you can diagnose problems affecting SEO on your website.
 As well, knowing these basic HTML tags will improve your chances of communicating with a developer.

-Let’s begin by how you view the HTML output for any given web page.
-There are a few different methods, but the easiest is to do this in browser.
-Simply right click anywhere on the web page, then click “View page source”.
+There are a few different methods to view the HTML for a web page (called viewing the source), but the easiest method is to go into your browser, open the web page, and then right click anywhere on the web page.
+Then click “View page source”.
 This will open a new tab containing the source of the web page.

 There are two parts of an HTML document: the head and the body.